 As a rule of thumb, lash adhesives dry fast in hot climates and slow in colder weather.
 Ideally, you should maintain a temperature of 200C to 220C in your lash salon.
 To be honest, most of the adhesive-related problems usually begin at the onset or end of summer and winter.

-Moreover, keep in mind that there’s a relation between humidity and temperature.
+Moreover, keep in mind that there’s a relationship between humidity and temperature.
 For example, you should keep the temperature low whenever the humidity is high and vice-versa to balance the drying-curing of the adhesive.

 In addition, avoid keeping heaters and air-con vents directly at your lash station.
-Apart from heaters, and air conditioners, you also need a humidifier as both heater and A/C dries out the space excessively.
+Apart from heaters, and air conditioners, you also need a humidifier as both heater and A/C dry out the space excessively.

 How To Choose The Best Adhesive For Your Eyelash Extension Treatment